denisecase/denisecase.github.io/_posts/2016-10-08-enabling-contact-form.md

  ```
      <form action="/contact" method="post" id=contactform class="well form-horizontal">
  ```

 Finish creating and customizing your site.
 Your contact page may look something like the following.

 [![](http://denisecase.github.io/project/44563-A03/assets/img/2016-10-08_1056.png)](http://denisecase.github.io/project/44563-A03/assets/img/2016-10-08_1056.png)

+See a [demo](http://denisecase.github.io/project/44563-A03/assets/index.html) of a sample static site.

 ## Set up an emailing account on MailGun